 Neo/SCI Exploring the Weather Outdoor Science Lab Investigation

 Neo/SCI Exploring the Weather Lab Investigation allows students to examine the barometric pressure and understand the fundamental concepts behind weather forecasts.
 They can also examine relative humidity and measure precipitation, as well as wind speed and direction.
 Enough materials are provided for 40 students working in 10 groups of 4.

 Innovating Science Seed Germination and Plant Structure Class Kit

 This kit is designed for young elementary students to examine and understand what plants need for growth and survival.
 It contains materials for 15 groups of two to dissect and germinate seeds and compare plant growth to other types of plants grown in the classroom.

 In this Fieldmaster Orienteering kit, we have everything you need to start with map and compass work.
 Several teacher guides will help you direct your students in class and out.
 This kit includes student compasses, a teacher demonstration compass, metal student safety whistles, an economy stopwatch, control markers, control cards, an alphabet stamp set, “Orienteering and Map Games for Teachers” by M. Garrett, and USGS Fact Sheets: “Topographic Map Symbols” and “Finding Your Way with Map and Compass.”

 Outdoor learning offers numerous benefits for students and teachers alike.
-With a solid plan and effective supporting materials, science education can be seamlessly incorporated with outdoor activities.
-Whether in a rural or an urban setting, engaging students in inquiry-based exploration of the natural environment can create hands-on learning opportunities.
+With a solid plan and effective supporting materials, outdoor learning can be seamlessly incorporated into science education.
+Whether in a rural or urban setting, engaging students in inquiry-based exploration of the natural environment can create hands-on outdoor learning opportunities.